tomreece/pucauto/README.md

 Changelog at the bottom to learn about new features.
 If an update happens you can upgrade by:

-* If you downloaded the .zip, it's probably easiest to just delete your Pucauto folder and re-download the new zip.
-You shouldn't have to follow the full installation instructions again.
+* If you downloaded the .zip, it's probably easiest to just move your config.json file to your desktop, delete your Pucauto folder and re-download the new zip.
+ You don't have to follow the full installation instructions again.
 * If you cloned the repository, you probably know how to use git to fetch the most recent changes so I'll leave it up to you.